dsevilla/deft-multidir/README.md

 configure them in your `.emacs` file:

     (setq deft-extension "txt")
-    (setq deft-directory "~/Dropbox/notes")
+    (setq deft-directories '("~/Dropbox/notes"))

+You can add several directories as a source of note files.
 You can also customize the major mode that Deft uses to edit files, either through `M-x customize-group` or by adding something like the following to your `.emacs` file:

     (setq deft-text-mode 'markdown-mode)